 Affordable and Affluential

-Finding three or four-letter word names on traditional domains is almost impossible.
-Scratch that, a four-letter .com domain that isn’t even a real word in the dictionary will cost you upwards of a few thousand dollars.
+Finding three or four-letter word names on traditional domains is almost impossible, and if available, they’re obscenely expensive.
 On the flipside, a meaningful word or phrase on new domain extensions will cost you only a couple of dollars.

 As an early stage startup, your only goal is to sell your product or service and share your mind-bending idea with the world to spread awareness about what you do.
 Marketing, if done right, can do wonders for your startup and catapult it to a become the next ‘big thing’.

 New domain extensions enable businesses with the option to choose a snappy name that is short and easy to remember.
 Apart from being relevant and providing a strong sense of context, names on new domain extensions make for meaningful online monikers that are memorable and supremely brandable.

 Edgar Oganesyan runs a tech channel on YouTube that has almost 200,000 subscribers and he uses www.edgar.tech to redirect his viewers to his YouTube channel.
 Not only is his URL easy to remember, but it clearly implies what to expect when you land on the page.

 Searchable and Scaleable

 It is often believed that new domain extensions have a negative impact on a website’s SEO ranking on search engines.
 However, new domains are as good as any other traditional top-level domain when it comes to search engine optimization.
 Even Google has addressed how they treat new TLDs (top-level domains).